Ranger-4297/YAGPDB-ccs/README.md

 <hr>

 <p>Welcome to my YAGPDB CC repository!<br>
-This [repository] includes custom commands that I have made or that I am making<br>
+This repository includes custom commands that I have made or that I am making<br>
-As you can see, alot of effort has gone into these<br>
+As you can see, a lot of effort has gone into these<br>
 I appreciate every fork and star and those who use my commands!
 </p>
 <hr>